rabutler-usbr/crssplot/README.md

 * feather
 * tidyr

 Ensure the above packages are installed on the computer.
-RWDataPlot and CRSSIO can be installed as follows:
+RWDataPlyr and CRSSIO can be installed as follows:
 ```
 library(devtools)
-devtools::install_github('rabutler/RWDataPlot')
+devtools::install_github('BoulderCodeHub/RWDataPlyr')
 devtools::install_github('BoulderCodeHub/CRSSIO')
 ```